BEST PLACES TO VISIT IN MONTENEGRO IN 1-10 DAYS

-Okay, here are some of the best places to visit in Montenegro – so, of course, tweak the itinerary so it is the best for you but these activities give you enough ideas to spend up to two weeks in Montenegro.
+Okay, here are some of the best places to visit in Montenegro.
+So, of course, tweak the itinerary, so it is the best for you, but these activities give you enough ideas to spend up to two weeks in Montenegro.
 See Kotor + Perast in 1 Day.

 If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area, which is located near the Croatian border and is also a popular day trip from Dubrovnik.

 Kotor is situated in the southeastern part of the Bay of Kotor, beneath the limestone cliffs of Mt.
 Lovćen, and is a small town with only around 13,000 inhabitants.
 However, it might be small population-wise, but it impresses with its stunning scenery and general cuteness.